LaboratoireMecaniqueLille/crappy/docs/source/tutorials/getting_started.rst

    If you're not familiar with the :py:`if __name__ == '__main__':` statement,
    you can find technical documentation `here
    <https://docs.python.org/3/library/__main__.html>`_.
 Crappy might not run if
-   you don't wrap your code in this statement !
+   the script does not use this entry-point guard.

 In addition to the Fake Machine, we also need a :ref:`Recorder <crappy_docs/blocks:recorder>` Block for saving the data, and two :ref:`Grapher <crappy_docs/blocks:grapher>` Blocks for plotting it.
 There will also be a :ref:`Generator <crappy_docs/blocks:generator>` Block for driving the Fake Machine.
 The usage of the most used Blocks is detailed in :ref:`the next section <tutorials/getting_started:2. the most used blocks>`.
-In our specific example, the script could be as follows :
+In our specific example, the script could be as follows:

 .. literalinclude:: /downloads/getting_started/crappy_syntax.py
    :language: python
    :emphasize-lines: 7-10, 14-15, 17, 19
    :lines: 1-20

-Now that all the Blocks are instantiated, **they need to be linked together** so that they can share data between each other.
-To link two Blocks together, simply add the following line to the script :
+After instantiating the Blocks, link them so that they can share data.
+To link two Blocks, add the following line to the script:

 .. code-block:: python